uxph/uxph.github.io/content/research/project-soup.md

         </p>
       </blockquote>
       <p>
-      In this research, we will do a mixed-method study to understand the UX landscape in the Philippines.
-First, we deploy the <b>State of UX in the Philippines Survey</b> following industry-standards through stratified sampling.
-Second, we will conduct <b> remote Focus Groups</b> to draw  qualitative insights about Filipino UX'ers experiences, attitudes, and beliefs.
-Lastly, we will scrape online data from a decade, perform analysis, and draw out extra insights at a historical perspective while applying a data-driven approach to understand trends at the local context.
-Target release of the report is on January 2021.
+      In this mixed-method study to understand the UX landscape in the Philippines, we are first conducting the <b>State of UX in the Philippines Survey</b> that follow industry standards through stratified sampling. <br/><br/>
+      Second, we will conduct <b>remote Focus Groups</b> to draw qualitative insights about Filipino UX practitioners' experiences, attitudes, and beliefs. <br/><br/>
+      Lastly, we will scrape online data from over a decade to analyze and draw out extra insights at a historical perspective while applying a data-driven approach to understand trends at the local context. <br/><br/>
+      The targeted release of the report is in <b> January 2021 </b>.
       </p>
       <blockquote>
         <p>